Azure/AzOps/src/tests/functional/README.md

 ---

-### How to add a new functional test resource and resource provider
+### How to add a new functional test resource-type and resource-provider

 Steps:

-1. Check the current `functional/*` hierarchy to ensure that the resource and resource provider is not already existing.
+1. Check the current `functional/*` hierarchy to ensure that the resource-type and resource-provider does not already exist.
-2. Pick one of the existing resource and resource provider tests to use as the base for your addition.
+2. Pick one of the existing resource-type and and resource-provider tests to use as the base for your addition.
-3. Copy the resource provider structure you choose in step before.
+3. Copy the and resource-provider structure you choose in step before.
 4. Paste the copied information into the `functional/*` hierarchy root.
-5. Rename `<resource.provider>/<resourcetype>` folders of the newly created structure according to the new resource and resource provider test you are adding.
+5. Rename `<resource.provider>/<resourcetype>` folders of the newly created structure according to the new resource-type and resource-provider test you are adding.
 6. Update the deployable `.json` or `.bicep` template files in the `deploy/*` folder to ensure it reflects your intended test.
 7. Update the `deploy.ps1` file to ensure it reflects your intended setup and associated template files.
 8. Update the `scenario.ps1` file to ensure it reflects your intended test.
    1. First row `Describe "Scenario - <replaceMe>" {`
-   2. Region path parameter `$script:functionalTestDeploy.value.parameters.<replaceMe>.value`.
+   2. Region path parameter `$script:functionalTestDeploy.value.parameters.<replaceMe>.value` to successfully identify the file created by `Invoke-AzOpsPull.ps1` as a result of this resource-type test.
    3. For all resources the test runs `Pull` and `Push` consider if `Delete` is required.
-   4. Determine modifications to `#region Pull Test` section to examine specific properties `$script:fileContents.resources[0].properties.<replaceMe>`.
+   4. Determine modifications required at `#region Pull Test` section to examine specific properties `$script:fileContents.resources[0].properties.<replaceMe>` to uniquely identify some resource-type property.
 9. Done

 ---